CloudlyFog/BankSystem7/BankSystem7/docs/README.md

 **It's a beta version of library.
 Some exceptions can be weren't found.**

-### Updates in version 0.3.3-beta
+### Updates in version 0.3.4-beta
-- Updated logic in calculating loan balance.
-Removed property LoanBalance from model of credit for its needlessness.
-Rewrote logic in methods TakeCredit&PayCredit.
+- Added clearing tracker in method Create in BankRepository.cs for avoid exceptions with tracking the same entities.
+- Added class LoggerOptions.
+Added property of LoggerOptions to ConfigurationOptions.cs.
+- Added Logging.
+Implemented interface ILogger.cs in class Logger.cs.
+- Added repository LoggerRepository.cs for handling logs.
+- Added new model for logging - Report.cs.
+- Added interaction with logger services via properties in ServiceConfiguration.cs.
+- Updated logic of user creation.
 ****
 # Documentation